junglok/tem-docs/docs/batch/jobscripts.md

         ---

-        The  first line denotes the interpreter to be used for the script:
+        The first line specifies the interpreter for the script:
         ```python
         #!/usr/bin/python
         ```
-        indicates this is a `python` script
+        indicating this is a `python` script

-**Focusing on the `bash` example for discussion**, the remainder of the script contains two main sections:
+**Focusing on the `bash` example**, the rest of the script contains two main sections:

-1. The lines beginning with `#PBS` are **directives** that will be interpreted by PBS when this script is submitted with `qsub`.
+1. Lines beginning with `#PBS` are **directives** that PBS interprets when the script is submitted with `qsub`.
-    Each of these lines contains an instruction that will be used by `qsub` to control job resources, execution, etc...
+    Each line gives `qsub` an instruction for controlling job resources, execution, and so on.

-2. The remaining **script contents** are simply `bash` commands that will be run inside the batch environment on the selected resources and define the work to be done in this job.
+2. The remaining **script contents** are simply `bash` commands that run inside the batch environment on the selected resources, defining the job's work.

 ### **PBS directives**

-The example above contains several **directives** which are interpreted by the `qsub` submission program:
+The example above contains several **directives** interpreted by the `qsub` submission program:

 * **`-N hello_pbs`**
-  > provides a *job name*.
-This name will be displayed by the scheduler for diagnostic and file output.
+  > sets a *job name*, displayed by the scheduler for diagnostics and file output.
-  > If omitted, and a script is used to submit the job, the job's name is the name of the script.
+  > If omitted, and a script is used to submit the job, the job's name defaults to the script's name.
 * **`-j oe`**
-  > requests we *combine any standard text output (`o`) and error (`e`) into one output file*.
+  > *combines standard output (`o`) and error (`e`) into one output file*.
-  > (By default, PBS will write program output and error to different log files.
-This behavior is contrary to what many users expect from terminal interaction, where output and error are generally interspersed.
+  > (By default, PBS writes program output and error to separate log files.
+This differs from typical terminal interaction, where output and error are usually interspersed.
 This optional flag changes that behavior.)
 * **`-q cpuQ`**
-  > specifies the desired PBS *queue* for this job.
+  > specifies the PBS *queue* for this job.
 * **`-l walltime=00:05:00`**
-  > requests 5 minutes as the maximum job execution (*walltime*) time.
-Specified in `HH:MM:SS` format.
+  > sets 5 minutes as the maximum job execution (*walltime*) time, specified in `HH:MM:SS` format.
 * **`-l select=2:ncpus=16:mem=64GB:mpiprocs=16`**
-  > a computational *resource chunk* request, detailing the quantity and configuration of *compute nodes* required for this job.
-This example requests a *selection* of 2 nodes (chunks), where each node (chunk) must have 16 CPU cores and 64GB free memory, each of which we will use as an MPI rank in our application.
-In this document, *node* and *chunk* can be used interchangeably.
+  > a computational *resource chunk* request, detailing the quantity and configuration of *compute nodes* required.
+This example requests 2 nodes (chunks), each with 16 CPU cores and 64GB of free memory, with each core used as an MPI rank.
+In this document, *node* and *chunk* are used interchangeably.

 ### **Script contents**

-The remaining script contains shell commands that define the job execution workflow.
+The remaining script contains shell commands that define the job's execution workflow.
-The commands here are arbitrary, however we strongly recommend the general structure presented above.
-This includes:
+These commands are arbitrary, but we strongly recommend the general structure shown above, which includes:

 1.  **(*Optional*) Explicitly setting the `TMPDIR` variable.**

-    Many programs can write temporary data to `TMPDIR`, which is usually small (e.g., 30 ~ 40 GBytes) and shared among normal users.
-Specifying your own directory for temporary files can help you avoid the risk of your own programs and other users' programs failing when no more space is available.
+    Many programs write temporary data to `TMPDIR`, which is usually small (e.g., 30–40 GB) and shared among all users.
+Specifying your own directory for temporary files helps avoid the risk of your own or other users' programs failing when space runs out.

 2.  **Loading and reporting the specific module environment required for this job.**

-    While strictly not necessary, we recommend this as best practice as it facilitates debugging and reproducing later.
-(Manually specifying module versions allows you to recreate the same execution environment in the future.)
+    While not strictly necessary, we recommend this as best practice, since it makes debugging and later reproduction easier.
+(Manually specifying module versions lets you recreate the same execution environment in the future.)

 3.  **Defining any environment variables specific to the chosen module environment.**

-    Occasionally users will want to define particular run time environment variables e.g. for a specific MPI or library chosen via the `module load` commands.
+    Users occasionally need to define specific runtime environment variables, e.g., for an MPI implementation or library chosen via the `module load` commands.

 4.  **Remaining job-specific steps.**

-    In the example above, we first compile and then execute `hello_c.c`, a simple MPI program with having total 32 processes on 2 nodes.
+    In the example above, we first compile and then execute `hello_c.c`, a simple MPI program running a total of 32 processes across 2 nodes.
-    `btl_tcp_port_min_v4` and `btl_tcp_port_range_v4` describe OpenMPI specific parameters, which are written to specify the port range for TCP connections to be used in the MPI application.
+    `btl_tcp_port_min_v4` and `btl_tcp_port_range_v4` are OpenMPI-specific parameters that set the TCP port range used by the MPI application.

 ---

 ## Common `#PBS` directives

 ### **Resource requests**
-Resources (compute node configuration, job duration) are requested through a combination of *resource selection* flags, each preceded with `-l`.
+Resources (compute node configuration, job duration) are requested through a combination of *resource selection* flags, each preceded by `-l`.

 For example:
 ```pre